nextful/framework/README.md

-# Next js content website boilerplate
+# Nextful framework

-This repository is a perfect start for your next website project with contentful and next.js.
+Next*ful* is a small framework on top of next.js for building websites with contentful.

 - ✅ready to use content model for website (page, SEO, open graph, articles)
 - ✅ generates main and footer navigation based on your contentful content